 CanVasc started in 2020 to hold webinars on vasculitis, and will continues to do so in 2023.

 The last webinar was held in February 2023, with Drs.
 B Terrier and C Pagnoux on the recent French Vasculitis Study Group (FVSG) studies.

 Previous recorded CanVasc webinars can be accessed on the Webinars page!

 CanVasc and Canada VF created NEW patient info sheets!!!

 CanVasc, with Dr. J. Jiang (rheumatologist, London, ON) as the lead author, developed with Canada VF (the Canadian patient support group), new information sheets for patients on the main vasculitides and a "passport to care".

 These tools should facilitate the comprehension and increase awareness about these diseases, and help for the ongoing management and care of the patients.

 Review studies on vasculitis actively recruiting in Canada

-Become a CanVasc member
+Register to become a CanVasc member

-You may receive occasional information by email on the CanVasc meetings or studies.
+You may receive occasional information by email on the CanVasc activities, meetings or studies.
 CanVasc is a non-profit scientific network.
 You will not receive any unsollicited mailing from other companies or groups.